-The five years previous to his move to Phoenix, Dr. Neidigh worked at A-Plus Animal Hospitals of Reno, NV from July 1996 to January 2002.
-In this practice, Dr. Neidigh developed his strategies in practicing in a high volume clinic without compromising on the quality of care for each patient.
+Before moving to Phoenix, Dr. Neidigh worked at A-Plus Animal Hospitals of Reno, NV from 1996 to 2002.
+In this practice, Dr. Neidigh developed his strategies in practicing in a high volume clinic without compromising the quality of care for each patient.

-Dr. Neidigh’s interests include coaching youth football with the Sabercats of Alliance Youth Sports Association, golfing, fishing and hiking, and spending time with his family.
+Dr. Neidigh’s interests include coaching youth football, golfing, fishing, hiking and spending time with his family.

 Dr. Jennifer Fitzpatrick joined the Desert Hills Animal Clinic team in March of 2016.
 She graduated from Kansas State University in 2003 as a Doctor of Veterinary Medicine.
 She has spent the last 13 years in small animal general practice and emergency veterinary medicine.
 Her special interests include internal medicine, dermatology and surgery.

-Dr. Fitzpatrick loves outdoor activities such as hiking, biking, and off roading – anything that gets adrenaline pumping!
-She also enjoys spending time with her dogs.
+Dr. Fitzpatrick loves outdoor activities such as hiking, biking, and off roading – anything that g

 Quote “I strive to practice the highest standard of care with a love and compassion for my patients and their owners and the bond shared between them.
 I treat each patient as if it were my own pet and provide the best care possible for that patient while taking into account the needs of the owner.”